v-pbartley/openhack-mc4h/docs/analytics.md

 ---

 ## Welcome to the OpenHack for Microsoft Cloud for Healthcare: Analytics
-This section of the OpenHack is designed to be self-service or it can be taught with an instructor.

 Data analytics are fundamental to a wide range of disciplines in the Health and Life Sciences (HLS) industry, including clinical trials, medical research, population health, clinical ML model development, 'omics (genomics, metagenomics, etc.), healthcare quality improvement studies, and more.
 The topics we touch on in this OpenHack related to data analytics include FHIR bulk export and anonymization (de-identification of PHI).